minio/kes-docs/content/integrations/entrust-keycontrol.md

    $ export KES_SERVER=https://127.0.0.1:7373
    ```

-2. Define the Client Credentials
+2. Define the Client Credentials.

    The following environment variables set the access credentials the client uses to talk to a KES server: